At Yale SOM, we’ve been thinking about “social impact” since before most people had heard the term.

 Opportunities for students

-Each year, as part of a for-credit course, teams of students work with global organizations to solve real challenges and impact lives.
-Students act as consultants and travel to their client’s home country as part of the project.
+Each year, as part of a for-credit course, teams of students partner with local organizations to grapple with management challenges and impact lives.
+Students act as consultants and travel to their partner’s home country as part of the project.

 Social Impact Landscape at Yale SOM

-Social Enterprise, economic development, international nonprofits: Program on Social Enterprise
+Social Enterprise, economic development, international nonprofits: Program on Social Enterprise, Innovation, and Impact

 Entrepreneurship, social entrepreneurship, and startups: Program on Entrepreneurship